assertj/assertj-assertions-generator/README.md

 ## Overview

-The Assertion Generator is able to create assertions specific to your own classes either with a CLI tool or an eclipse plugin (WIP).
+The Assertion Generator is able to create assertions specific to your own classes, it comes with a CLI tool but a [**maven plugin**](https://github.com/joel-costigliola/maven-fest-assertion-generator-plugin) or an [**eclipse plugin**](https://github.com/joel-costigliola/fest-eclipse-plugin) are also available.

 ## Documentation